LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 The point of this final example is to demonstrate that most Sidre operations are atomic and do precisely what you expect with few side effects.
-If this were not the case, we believe that the Sidre API would become bloated and confusing to support the range of usage patterns we know about.
+If this were not the case, we believe that the Sidre API would become bloated and confusing to be able to support the range of usage patterns applied by Axom users.